SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

  ![Edit manifest](./images/dev-cap-app-12.png)

-14. In this step you will create queue in Enterprise Messaging for the application to read the events from S4 HANA.
+14. Create a queue in Enterprise Messaging for the application to read events from SAP S/4HANA.

-- Go to SAP Cloud Platform Cockpit
+- Go to the SAP Cloud Platform Cockpit
-- Click on Subscription
+- Click on Subscriptions
 - Click on "Go to Application" for Enterprise Messaging

 ![Enterprise Messaging](../develop-serverless/images/serverless15-1.png)